 Antoinette Percy-Laurry, DrPH, MSPH

 Dr. Antoinette Percy-Laurry is a Health Scientist for the Implementation Science Team in the Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).
-She leads the Cancer Control P.L.A.N.E.T. initiative, overseeing the management of relevant data and resources from partner agencies, to assist cancer control professionals in designing, implementing and evaluating evidence-based cancer control programs.
-Dr. Percy-Laurry is also involved in initiatives that address health disparities and the implementation of cancer screening.
+She provides technical guidance and leadership on programs and initiatives focused on integrating evidence-based cancer control practices.
+She also leads the Cancer Control P.L.A.N.E.T. initiative, overseeing the management of relevant data and resources from partner agencies, to assist cancer control professionals in designing, implementing and evaluating evidence-based cancer control programs.

 During the years 2004-2014, Dr. Percy-Laurry managed activities performed by the data quality improvement team in the NCI Surveillance, Epidemiology and End Results (SEER) Program and served as health disparities subject matter expert.
-She provided leadership in the development and publication of technical manuals used by cancer registry professionals and was the 2010 chair of the Health Disparities Interest Group Seminar Series in the Division.
+She also provided leadership in the development and publication of technical manuals used by cancer registry professionals.
 In 2008, she was commissioned into the U.S. Public Health Service Commissioned Corps, as a Health Services Officer.

 - Evidence-based public health